ElementAstro/atom-docs/src/content/docs/en/function/anymeta.md

 ---
-title: TypeMetadata and TypeRegistry Documentation
+title: TypeMetadata and TypeRegistry
-description: Comprehensive documentation for the TypeMetadata and TypeRegistry classes in the atom::meta namespace, including methods for dynamic reflection, method overloading, and event handling in C++.
+description: Comprehensive for the TypeMetadata and TypeRegistry classes in the atom::meta namespace, including methods for dynamic reflection, method overloading, and event handling in C++.
 ---

-# TypeMetadata and TypeRegistry Documentation

 ## Overview

-This documentation covers the `TypeMetadata` and `TypeRegistry` classes, along with related helper functions and the `TypeRegistrar` template class.
+This covers the `TypeMetadata` and `TypeRegistry` classes, along with related helper functions and the `TypeRegistrar` template class.
 These components are part of the `atom::meta` namespace and provide a system for dynamic reflection, method overloading, and event handling in C++.

 ## TypeMetadata Class